QuiiBz/sherif/README.md

 ## Configuration

-When using a lot of CLI arguments, it might be easier to move to the configuration format.
+When using many CLI arguments, it might be easier to move to the configuration format.
 In your root `package.json`, add a `sherif` field containing the same options as the CLI, but in camelCase.
 Default values are shown below:

 ```jsonc
 {